KerorinNorthFox/osu-framework-wiki-ja/Getting-Started.md

 # Getting Started

 This tutorial is designed to get you started with a new project using osu-framework.
-It is not meant to be a guide to contribution to the osu-framework project.
+It is not meant to be a guide for contribution to the osu-framework project.

 ## Desktop
 You can find this code and more to help you get started in [`SampleGame`](https://github.com/ppy/osu-framework/tree/master/SampleGame) and [`SampleGame.Desktop`](https://github.com/ppy/osu-framework/tree/master/SampleGame.Desktop)